 Spreading the Load – CPU Affinities and Hyper-Threading

-Many users disable Hyper-Threading to ensure maximum performance.
+Many users disable Hyper-Threading in an effort to achieve performance consistency.
 When the technology first emerged, this was good advice for users with real-time application.
 However, now that CPU architectures have matured, as have operating system CPU schedulers, the question of whether to disable Hyper-Threading is a little more complicated.

 In time, we ended up calling these pairs a single physical CPU core, each having 2 logical CPU cores.
 Logical cores are also known as ‘threads’, but we don’t use that term to prevent confusion with software threads.
 Each of the paired logical CPU cores equally shares computational units with its twin.
 That means that both logical cores in a pair can execute code simultaneously, but will bottleneck when both need use of the same computational units at the same time.